 Energy Star tankless water heaters consume 30 percent less energy than storage tanks, when they're serviced regularly for efficiency.
 Home owners will enjoy a stream of hot water on demand while paying only to heat the water they use, instead of paying to keep a large tank waiting on standby.
 Alberta residents enjoy a provincial rebate on tankless water heaters, making this an especially smart pick for Albertans.

 Cash savings from these high-ROI energy efficiency upgrades can help home owners save money for high-value projects that cost more upfront and take longer to pay back.
-By starting small, McKenzie Towne home owners can work up to the projects on their bucket list while reducing their energy consumption in the meantime.
+By starting small, McKenzie Towne home owners can work up to the projects on their bucket list while reducing their energy consumption and creating a more energy efficient home in the meantime.